Is 3 days in New York enough?

 OPTION 1: Metropolitan Museum of Art

 If you are spending 3 days in New York, you only have time to properly visit one museum.
+There are so many to visit, that picking one is hard.
+Here, I give you 3 options.
+Let me start with my most recommended one.

-The Metropolitan Museum of Art (MET) if one of the best art galleries in the world, with a wide collection that includes pieces from ancient Egypt all the way to the modern era.
-It’s massive – ideally you need a full day to see it all,;so study the map closely and pick which collections you want to see.
+The Metropolitan Museum of Art (MET) if one of the top museums in New York, and one of best art galleries in the world, with a wide collection of pieces that cover more than 5000 years of history and includes pieces from ancient Egypt all the way to the modern era.

 OPTION 2: Museum of Modern Art (MoMA)